 Step 1: Dissemble and Prepare the Wood Pieces

-Before anything else, disassemble any hardware on the furniture and prepare the wooden pieces.
-Remove any handles or cabinets.
+Before anything else, disassemble any hardware on the furniture and get the wooden pieces ready.
+This includes removing handles or knobs.

 Step 2: Clean the Surface from Grime, Dirt, Etc.